Mostafa Mohamed (footballer): Galatasaray

-Nantes (loan)
+Nantes

-In the notification made by Galatasaray on 21 July 2022, it was announced that Mohammed was rented to the French Nantes club for one year.
+On 21 July 2022, Galatasaray announced that Mohammed was loaned out to French club Nantes for one year.
 On 28 August 2022, he scored his first Ligue 1 goal in a 3–1 win over Toulouse.
-On 8 September 2022, he scored his first goal in European competitions in a 2–1 win over Olympiacos in the Europa League.
+On 8 September, he scored his first goal in European competitions in a 2–1 win over Olympiacos in the Europa League.

 After having failed to score in subsequent European competition matches, he returned to scoring on 3 November in the second leg against Olympiacos.
-With his goal he help Nantes to reach the knockout round play-offs against Juventus.
+With his goal he helped Nantes to reach the knockout round play-offs against Juventus.

-On 7 January 2023 Mohamed made his debut in Coupe de France against AF Virois, scoring his first gol in the competition.
-He help his team also in the next round agains ES Thaon.
+On 7 January 2023, Mohamed made his debut in Coupe de France against AF Virois, scoring his first goal in the competition.
+He also helped his team in the next round against ES Thaon, by scoring the last penalty in a 4–2 win.

+On 14 June 2023, the club exercised the option to make the move permanent, the striker signing a four-year deal with the French club.

 International career

 Youth

 Mohamed has played for both the Egypt U-20 team and the Egypt U-23 team, representing Egypt in the 2019 Africa U-23 Cup of Nations, scoring Egypt's opening goal of a 1–0 win over Mali in the group stage.
 He went on to score in his following two matches, one goal in a 3–2 win over Ghana, and two goals in a 2–1 win over Cameroon, with Egypt winning their first title by defeating Ivory Coast 2–1 in the final.
 Mohamed earned the tournament's golden boot.